Gricel-lee/EfficientPlanAdaptation/README.md

 matplotlib==3.7.3
 ```

-### When creating the virtual environment, ERROR: pip's dependencies
+### 2 ERROR: pip's dependencies when creating the virtual environment
 This error can be ignored:
 ```
 ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts.